Immaculate Heart of Mary: Feast day

 At the same time as he closely associated the celebrations of the Immaculate Heart of Mary and the Sacred Heart of Jesus, Pope Paul VI moved the celebration of the Queenship of Mary from 31 May to 22 August, bringing it into association with the feast of her Assumption.
 Those who use the 1962 edition of the Roman Missal or an earlier one (but not more than 17 years before 1962) observe the day established by Pius XII.

 It is kept as the patronal feast of the Congregation of the Holy Ghost, of the Society of the Sacred Hearts of Jesus and Mary, and of the Missionary Society of the Heart of Mary.

 The celebration of this feast is omitted in those years when it is impeded by a higher ranking feast.
 This would apply when it is due to fall on 24 June (Nativity of St John the Baptist) and 29 June (Feast of Saints Peter and Paul), and more rarely 31 May (Visitation of the Blessed Virgin Mary) and 3 July (Saint Thomas the Apostle).
 (Note that there may be variations in local calendars.
-For example, this feast is not impeded in England and Wales in 2019 since the Feast of Saints Peter and Paul will be celebrated on Sunday 30 June.)
+For example, this feast was not impeded in England and Wales in 2019 since the Feast of Saints Peter and Paul was celebrated on Sunday 30 June.)

-The month of August in traditionally dedicated to the Immaculate Heart of Mary.
+The month of August is traditionally dedicated to the Immaculate Heart of Mary.

 Related devotions

-Seven Dolors
+Seven Sorrows

-Traditional depictions of the Immaculate Heart show it pierced with seven wounds or swords, a reference to the seven dolors of Mary, a popular Roman Catholic devotion.
-There are devotional prayers which consist of meditation on her Seven Sorrows.
+Traditional depictions of the Immaculate Heart of Mary often show it pierced by seven swords or wounds, a reference to seven major sorrows experienced by the Virgin Mary throughout her life, especially during the Passion of Christ.
+There are devotional practices and prayers dedicated to the meditation on these seven sorrows.

 The Miraculous Medal

-The devotion to Mary's Heart has had a greater flowering following the manifestation of the Miraculous Medal to Catherine Labouré in 1830.
-The Immaculate Heart is depicted on the Miraculous Medal, pierced by a sword.
+Devotion to Virgin Mary's Immaculate Heart experienced significant growth following the Marian apparition to Catherine Labouré in 1830, during which Mary requested the production of the Miraculous Medal.
+The Immaculate Heart is depicted on the reverse side of the medal, pierced by a sword, symbolizing the prophecy of Simeon.
 The Sacred Heart of Jesus also appears on the medal, next to the Immaculate Heart, crowned with thorns.

 Five First Saturdays

-The pious practice of honoring Mary on Saturday is an ancient custom largely attributed to the Benedictine monk Alcuin (735–804).

-Our Lady of Fátima reportedly asked that, in reparation for the sins committed against her Immaculate Heart, that a Catholic believer receive go the Sacrament of Penance (within eight days before or after the first Saturday), and on the first Saturday of five consecutive months receive the Holy Communion, recite five decades of the Rosary, and keep her company for 15 minutes while meditating on the 15 mysteries of the Rosary.
-She promised that, whoever would ever do this, would be given the graces necessary for salvation at the hour of their death.
+The First Saturdays Devotion is a devotional act of reparation to the Immaculate Heart of Mary which was, according to Lúcia dos Santos, requested by the Virgin Mary during her apparitions in Fátima, Portugal, in July 1917, and later in Pontevedra, Spain, in 1925 and 1926.
+The Virgin Mary reportedly asked that, in reparation for the sins committed against her Immaculate Heart, that a Catholic should, on the first Saturday of five consecutive months, go to Confession, receive the Holy Communion, recite five decades of the Rosary, and keep her company for 15 minutes while meditating on one or more of the mysteries of the Rosary, with the intent of making reparation.
+A promise of assistance at the hour of death from Mary, with the graces necessary for salvation, was reportedly associated with the First Saturdays Devotion during the Pontevedra apparitions.